fanart-tv/fanartwiki/docs/General/why denied.md

 **Problem:** The edges are very pixelated and not as smooth as they should be.

-**Fix:** The best way to prevent this is to render images using the path/pen tools and make sure you have anti-aliasing turned on.
+**Fix:** The best way to prevent this is to render[^1] images using the path/pen tools and make sure you have anti-aliasing turned on.
 If you are erasing the background instead, make sure to use a fuzzy brush instead of one with a hard edge.
 This will leave your edges a lot smoother.

 **Rules:**